 For Our Customers

-For NRx customers, we will soon announce a push to download and install Service Pack 19.1.30 so you can use it for several weeks and get accustomed to the new features.
+For NRx customers, we will soon announce a push to download and install Service Pack 19.1.30 (with latest addendum) so you can use it for several weeks and get accustomed to the new features.
 Upgrading to the latest release well before the mandated deadline will help ensure your pharmacy is not busy and will have time to properly install it.

 SharpRx systems will be automatically updated to Service Pack 19.11 starting the week of December 9, 2019.
 When updates are completed, Client Services will reach out to ensure your system is properly using the new SCRIPT Standard.
 There will be no additional message types at this time.
 Cancel and RxChange messages will be added to the system during the first half of 2020.